PagerDuty/terraform-provider-pagerduty/website/docs/d/standards_resource_scores.html.markdown

 ### Score (`score`) is a map with following attributes:

-* `passing` - Number of standards this resource successfully complies to
+* `passing` - Number of standards this resource successfully complies to.
-* `total` - Number of standards associated to this resource
+* `total` - Number of standards associated to this resource.

 ### Standards (`standards`) is a list of objects that support the following:

-* `id` - A unique identifier for the standard
+* `id` - A unique identifier for the standard.
-* `name` - The human-readable name of the standard
+* `name` - The human-readable name of the standard.
-* `active` - Indicates whether the standard is currently active and applicable to the resource
+* `active` - Indicates whether the standard is currently active and applicable to the resource.
-* `description` - Provides a textual description of the standard
+* `description` - Provides a textual description of the standard.
-* `type` - The type of the standard
+* `type` - The type of the standard.
-* `resource_type` - Specifies the type of resource to which the standard applies
+* `resource_type` - Specifies the type of resource to which the standard applies.
-* `pass` - Indicates whether the resource complies to this standard
+* `pass` - Indicates whether the resource complies to this standard.

 [1]: https://developer.pagerduty.com/api-reference/f339354b607d5-list-a-resource-s-standards-scores